aiXcoder-7B-v2: Training LLMs to Fully Utilize the Long Context in Repository-level Code Completion

-\item \textbf{Near deduplication.} Exact deduplication may cause false negatives, so we further perform near deduplication.
+\item \textit{Near deduplication.} Exact deduplication may cause false negatives, so we further perform near deduplication.
 We compute the MinHash \cite{minhash} of all files with 256 permutations and use Locality Sensitive Hashing (LSH) \cite{lsh} to identify clusters of duplicates across repositories.
 We further reduce these clusters by ensuring that each file in the original cluster is similar to at least one other file in the reduced cluster.
-We consider two files near-duplicate when their Jaccard similarity \cite{jaccard1901etude} exceeds 0.85. \end{itemize}
+We consider two files near-duplicate when their Jaccard similarity \cite{jaccard1901etude} exceeds a threshold.
+We follow related work \cite{aixcoder} and empirically set the threshold to 0.85. \end{itemize}

 \textbf{Stage 3: Dependency Graph Construction.} We use SCIP \cite{scip} to parse these repositories.
 Repositories that fail to parse or exceed the time limit are excluded.
-The motivations of this stage are two-fold.
-First, we exclude incomplete repositories.
-Second, the structured output of SCIP contains the locations of various code elements within the repository (\eg classes and functions) and the dependencies between these elements (\eg function invocations).
+The structured output of SCIP contains the locations of various code elements within the repository (\eg classes and functions) and the dependencies between these elements (\eg function invocations).
 This information can then support the subsequent stages.